SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Telefonia_por_Cable_S.A_de_C.V._SPA_CPE_Indexer.md

 This connector uses a virtual connection and does not require any input during element creation.

-### Redundancy

-There is no redundancy defined.

 ## How to use

-In the connector, there is a "General" page where the user must provide basic information to enable the retrieval and storage of Cable Modem and ONT Data.

-Within this page, the user is required to set up the **Export Directory** by specifying the local path where the output data will be stored.
+On the **General** page, you need to provide basic information to enable the retrieval and storage of cable modem and ONT data.
+You also need to set up the **Export Directory** by specifying the local path where the output data will be stored.

-Additionally in the General page, the user will find the **Configuration Table**.

-In this table, the user must create a row (right-click, add row) for each **Type** and **Domain** from which the data must be collected.
+The General page also contains the **Configuration Table**.
+In this table, you need to create a row (By selecting *Add row* in the right-click menu) for each **Type** and **Domain** from which the data must be collected.
 The following data must be filled in for each row:

-- **Type**: The user must select ONT or MAC, depending on the type of data that should be collected.
+- **Type**: Select *ONT* or *MAC*, depending on the type of data that should be collected.
-- **Domain**: Define the System Domain.
-If the data is located locally, the user must mark this field as N/A.
+- **Domain**: Define the system domain.
+If the data is located locally, mark this field as *N/A*.
-- **Directory**: The generic path where the DOCSIS or GPON Folder is located (Do not include the Domain if Remote).
-For example: \DataMiner EPM\DOCSIS.
+- **Directory**: The generic path where the DOCSIS or GPON folder is located.
+Do not include the domain if the directory is remote.
+For example: `\DataMiner EPM\DOCSIS`.
-- **Directory Type**: The user must define if the directory is remote or local.
+- **Directory Type**: Define if the directory is remote or local.
-- **System User**: The username that will be used to access the ONT or MAC data (Do not include the Domain if Remote).
-If the directory is local, the value must be set as N/A.
+- **System User**: The username that will be used to access the ONT or MAC data.
+Do not include the domain if the directory is remote.
+If the directory is local, set the value to *N/A*.
-- **Password**: The password that will be used along with the System User to access the ONT or MAC data.
-If the value is local, the user must define it as N/A.
+- **Password**: The password that will be used along with the defined System User to access the ONT or MAC data.
+If the value is local, set the value to *N/A*.
-- **Front End Element**: The DMAID/ElementID of the corresponding Front End element.
+- **Front End Element**: The DMA ID/element ID of the corresponding front-end element.